hareemraza/DigiScan360/README.md

 ## Overview

-DigiScan360 is a visual tool for competitive intelligence based on various data sources such as e-commerce and social media.
+DigiScan360 is a visual tool for competitive intelligence based on various data sources such as e-commerce, expert reviews and social media.
 It enables comprehensive analysis and insights through a combination of data collection, processing, and visualization.

 ![System Architecture](images/system-architecture.png)